-Instead, marketing is about sharing your knowledge and providing something of authentic value to your followers, prospects or clients.
+Instead, marketing is about educating the audience and providing something of authentic value to followers, prospects or clients.

-Your consulting expertise is probably not truly exceptional but YOU certainly are.
-If you are struggling to start developing your content, start with telling the authentic story of your project struggles, your suffering in the trenches, your dealing with bottlenecks, the way you’ve solved critical client problems, and what others can learn from it.
+A consulting company's expertise is probably not truly exceptional but THE COMPANY AND ITS CONSULTANTS certainly are.
+Consultancies struggling to start developing content can start by telling the authentic story of their project struggles, suffering in the trenches, dealing with bottlenecks, the way they've solved critical client problems, and what others can learn from it.

-Even if all of this could be profoundly personal, potential clients will quickly recognize their own problems in your story and can truly connect with you.
+Even if all of this could be profoundly personal, potential clients will quickly recognize their own problems in these story and can truly connect with the consulting businesses.